Wreckstation/iConsultancy/README.md

    ```
    If pipenv is already installed on your device, skip this step.
 This step is only necessary for a one-time installation.

-6. Run `pipenv lock`, which creates a pipfile.lock
+6. Run `pipenv lock`.

-   - `pipenv lock` checks your system to ensure all necessary dependencies are installed and updated
+   - `pipenv lock` creates a Pipfile.lock which checks your system to ensure all necessary dependencies are installed and updated based on the pipefile.
    - Note: If `pipenv lock` is taking more than a few minutes to run, you can try to run the following in the terminal instead:
       ```
       pipenv lock --clear
       ```
 7. After a successful updated Pipfile.lock, run these commands:
 ```
 pipenv sync --dev #installs versions specified in the pipefile.lock